LuotongCheng/DCHM-Metadata-Assessmenet-Enrichment/README.md

 - **Original Metadata Records**: The `metadata_record.xml` file is the original metadata records exported from the UG Library's CONTENTdm Administration.

 - **DCHM Metadata**: The `DCHM.csv` file contains the original metadata for the DCHM.
 This file is derived from the xml file.

+- **Data Processing & Analysis**: The `data_processing_analyzing.ipynb` file records some data processing and statistic analysis for metadata assessment.

 - **Conceptual Model**: The `conceptual_model` folder contains the ontology model developed for the UG Library's DCHM.
 This model includes the concepts used to structure the metadata of the historical maps in the digital collection.